Top Oracle DBA, RAC, and Performance Tuning Questions on Advanced Topics for Experienced Professionals:

 Ans: Hot backup is the process of taking database backup while the database is in running mode.
 Hence, it is also known as Online Backup.
 While cold backup can be taken only when the database is in shut down mode and hence it is known as Offline Backup as well.

-There are few websites like banking & trading ones, which are 24 hours operational and hence, cannot support bringing database down.
+There are few websites like banking & trading ones, which are 24 hours operational and hence, cannot support bringing the database down.
 Hence, DBAs need to take the backup in online mode only.

 Q #11) What is the difference between restoring a database and recovering a database?